 Hot cocoa is the quintessential wintertime treat!
 After a day of sledding or skiing, treat the kids to hot cocoa and get yourself a cappuccino at one of Bozeman’s coffee shops, Wild Joe’s is a favorite of ours.
 If you have middle school or high school kids, the place to be is Townsends Teahouse having chai or bubble tea and hanging out with friends.

-Bozeman has three major ice skating rinks, Southside Park, Beall Park, and the Anderson Pavilion (formerly the Bogert Pavilion) all aim to be open for ice skating around Christmas time.
-Bogert Park is usually the third city rink but will be closed as work continues on the pavilion.
+Bozeman has three major ice skating rinks, Southside Park, Beall Park, and the Anderson Pavilion (formerly the Bogert Pavilion) all aim to be open for ice skating around Christmas time but with our mild winters lately, it's been getting pushed back.
 Often a couple of the elementary schools have small ice skating rinks open to the public.
 There are also some ponds in town and Hyalite Reservoir that freeze during the winter that you’ll find people ice skating on.
 If you don’t have skates for the family, they can be rented at Chalet Sports.
 Pro tip: If your kids are in one of the Bozeman elementary schools, they can often borrow them from the gym teacher.
 You can also always find them second hand at Play it Again or Second Wind Sports.

 Photo credit Jump Time Bozeman

-Another great indoor activity for the kids in Bozeman is Arts on Fire.
-They are a paint your own pottery studio.
+Another great indoor activity for the kids in Bozeman is Arts on Fire, a paint your own pottery studio.
 They have several items available to paint from small figurines to mugs to plates.
-The kids pick it out, paint it and then they fire it and you pick up their beautiful piece of art a week later.
+The kids pick it out, paint it, and then they fire it and you pick up their beautiful piece of art a week later.
 This is a fun one to do with your kids…grab a paintbrush and join in!

 Photo credit Arts on Fire Bozeman

 Winter hiking is the best in Bozeman!
 The trails are less crowded and there's something magical about walking in the snowy woods.
 Especially if you're hiking to a frozen lake or waterfall!
-Grotto and Palisade Falls are two beautiful ones right in Hyalite Canyon.
-Click here for some of our favorite winter hikes.
+Grotto and Palisade Falls are two beautiful waterfalls right in Hyalite Canyon.
+Click here for the best winter hikes in Bozeman.